harshalranjhani/genie/README.md

 - run commands
 - generate images
 - generate music
+- summarize comments (supports multiple languages)
 - get information about anything related to tech directly from the CLI
+- maintain a chat session with the genie for advanced context understanding

 <p align="center">
 <a href="https://genie.harshalranjhani.in">